jgaya/condetodo/content/blog/grandes-canciones-parte-1.md

 > Oh, Bara-Barracuda

 3. Robert Palmer - Addicted to love

+## Album Riptide

+## Año 1985

+<iframe width="676" height="380" src="https://www.youtube.com/embed/XcATvu5f9vE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Letra

+> Your lights are on but you're not home
+>
+> Your mind is not your own
+>
+> Your heart sweats, your body shakes
+>
+> Another kiss is what it takes
+>
+> You can't sleep, no, you can't eat
+>
+> There's no doubt, you're in deep
+>
+> Your throat is tight, you can't breathe
+>
+> Another kiss is all you need
+>
+> Woah, you like to think that you're immune to the stuff,
+>
+> oh yeah It's closer to the truth to say you can't get enough
+>
+> You know you're gonna have to face it, you're addicted to love
+>
+> You see the signs but you can't read
+>
+> You're runnin' at a different speed
+>
+> Your heart beats in double time
+>
+> Another kiss and you'll be mine
+>
+> A one track mind, you can't be saved
+>
+> Oblivion is all you crave
+>
+> If there's some left for you
+>
+> You don't mind if you do
+>
+> Woah, you like to think that you're immune to the stuff,
+>
+> oh yeah It's closer to the truth to say you can't get enough
+>
+> You know you're gonna have to face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> You're addicted to love
+>
+> You're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it
+>
+> Might as well face it
+>
+> Might as well face it
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Ooh, yeah
+>
+> Your lights are on but you're not home
+>
+> Your will is not your own
+>
+> Your heart sweats, your teeth grind
+>
+> Another kiss and you'll be mine
+>
+> Whoa, you like to think that you're immune to the stuff,
+>
+> oh yeah It's closer to the truth to say you can't get enough
+>
+> You know you're gonna have to face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it
+>
+> Might as well face it
+>
+> Might as well face it
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love
+>
+> Might as well face it, you're addicted to love

 4. Baltimora - Tarzan Boy
 5. ALPHAVILLE - BIG IN JAPAN
 6. THE OUTFIELD - YOUR LOVE